 Personal Possessions: Drew University prides itself on being a safe and caring environment, but like your home, protection of your personal belongings still requires careful consideration.
-In the event of water damage, fire, theft, or any other cause of damage or loss, Drew will not cover any of your personal possessions.
+In the event of water damage or flooding, fire, theft, or any other cause of damage or loss, Drew will not cover any of your personal possessions.
 Drew University does not assume responsibility for students’ lost, stolen or damaged property.
 We recognize the importance in ensuring the safety and security of your possessions—while Drew does not endorse any particular insurance company—we strongly encourage all families or individual students to contact an insurance agent regarding enrolling in some form of renter’s insurance to protect your valuable possessions including computers and electronic equipment.

 Fire Evacuation: If fire alarms go off in a building, everyone must evacuate the building.
 Public Safety will come check out the emergency and if necessary the Fire Department or other Emergency Response Units will respond to the situation.
 Public Safety is the lead and will tell residents when it is safe to return to the building.
 Each residence hall is equipped with a number of fire safety features including fire extinguishers, emergency lighting and emergency exit signs.
 In addition, all of the residence halls are equipped with a fire suppression sprinkler system.